 In Arizona, the U.S. Environmental Protection Agency (EPA) has delegated air pollution enforcement and authority to the Arizona Department of Environmental Quality (ADEQ) leaving the ADEQ responsible for controlling air quality in Arizona to protect public health, but the ADEQ is lacking in its duty to do so.
 The Governor of Arizona and the Director of ADEQ has sold use of the ADEQ Smoke Management/Fire Dispatch office to the U.S. Forest Service and other federal agencies to use as they wish.
 As a result of the agreement, the U.S. Forest Service is using the ADEQ Smoke Management Office to "self-regulate emissions production from prescribed burns."
 In short, the U.S. Forest Service pays ADEQ federal monies to use the ADEQ facility to house their federal employees with the authority to issue their own burn permits without restriction, to avoid any air pollution law or regulation that would otherwise limit their burns, and quash any valid citizen health complaints caused by the burns that would limit burns.
 The ADEQ is obviously using federal monies to regulate federal burn permits for the benefit of federal agencies without any legal authority to do so, and that illegal practice is happening in many other states around the country.
-It is an obvious illegal conflict of interest issue that is kept hidden from the public.

 During the Christmas/New Year holiday seasons, many state air quality agencies and local news media organizations often issued "no fireplace use " warnings to the public threatening citizens with heavy fines if caught using fireplaces or wood stoves.
 They allege that citizens are burning too much wood during the holidays causing excessive smoke pollution in the metropolitan areas.
 Although blamed for the bad air pollution, citizens do not cause the hazard.
 The excessive wood smoke pollution is a result of excessive federal agencies prescribed burning in higher elevations.
 Prior to and during the holidays, the U.S. Forest Service and other federal agencies burn forest timber and slash piles all over the country without restriction.
 That smoke drifts into the lower metropolitan areas causing the high wood smoke pollution that air quality agencies blame on the citizens.
 It is a known fact that federal agencies cause the smoke pollution, but the citizens get blamed without any substantial evidence to support the allegation.